-The proposed redevelopment will be confined to a similar footprint as the previously approved site plan for the hotel.
-All proposed structures are located outside of the future regional floodline and approximately 120 m from the creek.
+The proposed redevelopment will be located outside of the future regional floodline and approximately 120 m from the creek.
 Therefore, no direct impacts to the valleyland are anticipated.
-Indirect impacts can be avoided by implementing the mitigation measure outlined below.
+Indirect impacts can be avoided by implementing the mitigation measure outlined below in Section 7.2